One of the key attributes that defines a lean insight team is its ability to iterate at speed.

 - less friction on agencies (smaller teams, lower overheads).

 But these platforms also sit at the heart of some big disruptions in research and analytics:

 - insight team structures are changing - read how Twitter, O2, eBay and others see those changes here

 - the client-side skillset and toolbox is evolving - more on that here

-- agencies need to re-think their business models and change how they work with platform-enabled clients.
+- agencies need to re-think their business models.